Home / Blog / Staff augmentation /Should you hire offshore developers for a startup?

 Moreover, it is difficult to maintain the same quality standards within a team spread across different geographic locations.
 Different work practices, policies, and quality control measures can impact the overall quality of products or services.

 Imagine, during the critical moment of product launch, a development team in Eastern Europe requires instant feedback from the business operations team, which is based in North America.
-If the development team sends the requests in the evening, that means the business team will only review them on the next day, which further delays important development iterations.
+If offshore requests are sent in the evening, startups that hire offshore software developers may face delays in getting critical feedback.

 Cultural differences